 The NAV per share (117) has increased but is still inferior to the HWM (119.08).
+No performance fee is accrued.
+The HWM remains unchanged.

+The NAV per share (125) is superior to the HWM (119.08).
 The NAV per share performance (4.97%) is positive and generates a performance fee equal to 0.59.
 The HWM is set to 124.41.

-The Sub-Fund is subject to a subscription tax at an annual rate which amounts to 0.05% of the net assets value of the Sub-Fund and is calculated and payable quarterly on the basis of the Sub-Fund's net asset value at the end of each quarter, except for the Shares reserved for Institutional Investors who may benefit from the reduced rate of 0.01% i.e. Class B Shares.
+The Sub-Fund is subject to a subscription tax at an annual rate which amounts to 0.05% of the net assets of the Sub-Fund and is calculated and payable quarterly on the basis of the Sub-Fund's net assets at the end of each quarter, except for the Shares reserved for Institutional Investors who may benefit from the reduced rate of 0.01% i.e. Class B Shares.